 The SABA Mentorship Program is designed to match beginning beekeepers with our more seasoned beekeepers.
 Beekeeping offers all of us (new and experienced beekeepers) challenges.
 If you are just starting out in the craft of beekeeping, having a mentor to call upon from time to time may be all that is needed to build your confidence and expertise.
-If you are interested in being matched with a mentor, please print out and mail in the following form, or bring it to a SABA meeting.
+If you are interested in being matched with a mentor, please print out the following form and bring it to a SABA meeting.

 Goal: To increase the knowledge of bees and beekeeping for the Hobby/Sideliner beekeeper and to establish new relationships that help build community around honeybees.

 If mentors have questions, they can contact the Mentor Chairperson.
 Mentors can also contact the Treasurer, Kirt Coonradt, at email@example.com, to confirm that a potential mentee is a paid member of SABA.

 Kirt Coonradt firstname.lastname@example.org

 - Mentors may choose to visit Mentees 3‐4 times a year to address seasonal changes and needs, as agreed upon with their Mentee.

 - Mentors should respond to calls/emails, etc., from mentees as soon as possible and not keep them waiting.